cbaggers/trivial-update/README.md

 is set by Common Lisp implementation during macro expansion.

 If value at `place` should not be put as first argument of given function, use partial application to pad some arguments.
-Combination of currying and `&rest` arguments will give you opportunity to pass old value at `place` on any position in the argument list.
+Combination of partial application and `&rest` arguments will give you the opportunity to pass old value at `place` on any position in the argument list.

 Remember that keyword parameters are just pairs of normal arguments.